Play Freedom Trail with DP

 for k in self.charToIndex[key[j]]:

-# number of pointer movements
+# number of times to move the pointer

 delta = abs(k - i)